• Skip to primary navigation

 Scotch Bonnet PepperWest African and Caribbean Cuisine

-My easy-to-read chart showcases popular chili peppers and the regional cuisines they enhance, offering you a guide to adding bold and exciting flavors to your cooking.
+My easy-to-read chart showcases popular chili peppers and the regional cuisines they enhance, offering a guide to adding bold, exciting flavors to your cooking.
 Discover new ways to use your favorite peppers and uncover fresh combinations that will transform your cooking into a global culinary adventure.

 close up of medusa and macho peppers in a flat Japanese basket